Flipkart: Walmart investment

+On 22 December 2023, Flipkart confirmed that US$600 million would be infused by Walmart as part of its total fundraising plan of US$1 billion.
+The funding round was expected to value the company at about 5-10% higher than its previous valuation of US$33 billion, implying a valuation of roughly US$34.7 billion to US$ 36.3billion.

 Business structure

 According to a report in November 2014, Flipkart operated with a complex business structure that included nine firms, some registered in Singapore and some in India.
-In 2012, Flipkart co-founders sold WS Retail to a consortium of investors led by Rajeev Kuchhal.
+In 2022, Flipkart co-founders sold WS Retail to a consortium of investors led by Rajeev Kuchhal.
 Flipkart's Indian entities are owned by Flipkart Pvt.
-Ltd, which is registered in Singapore.
+Ltd., which is registered in Singapore.
 The Singapore-registered entity owns eight Indian companies, including Flipkart Internet Pvt.
 Ltd, the company that runs the e-commerce marketplace Flipkart.com, Flipkart India Pvt.
 Ltd, the wholesale business, and Flipkart Logistics Pvt.
-Ltd, which runs Ekart (the internal logistics arm that can be used by other ecommerce players).
-Flipkart also started Flipkart Health+ (through an app) in 2021 that deals into providing medicines and health services through technology.
-This was started with the help of getting majority share in Sastasundar Marketplace Limited - an existing company that already was providing online pharmacy services.
+Ltd, which runs Ekart (the internal logistics arm that can be used by other e-commerce players).
+Flipkart also started Flipkart Health+ (through an app) in 2021 which deals with providing medicines and health services through technology.
+This was started with the help of getting the majority share in Sastasundar Marketplace Limited - an existing company that already was providing online pharmacy services.

 Notable companies in which Flipkart Group owns a controlling stake include:

-Flipkart has made 22 acquisitions and 24 investments, spending over US$395M for the acquisitions.
-Flipkart has invested in multiple sectors such as e-commerce, consumer electronics, local services and more.
-In 2022, it also revised it's policies for sellers in an attempt to make it more seller-friendly.
-This included simplifying the rate card and reducing fee for return costs.
+Flipkart has made 22 acquisitions and 27 investments, spending over US$415 million for the acquisitions.
+Flipkart has invested in multiple sectors such as e-commerce, consumer electronics, local services, and more.
+In 2022, it also revised its policies for sellers in an attempt to make it more seller-friendly.
+This included simplifying the rate card and reducing the fee for return costs.
+In 2022, Flipkart reportedly hosted 1.1 million sellers.